What is a level A performance examination completed as non-degree studies?

 How can I apply for the right to complete a performance examination?

-The applicant must participate in a proficiency test, which may also be carried out by using a video recording (except in vocal music).
+The applicant must participate in a proficiency test, which may for some instruments also be carried out by using a video recording.
 The proficiency test is evaluated by a two-member board appointed by a head of department at the Sibelius Academy.
 The right to complete a performance examination is granted by a head of department at the Sibelius Academy based on a statement given by the proficiency test board.
 The right to complete the examination is valid for one year.
+Applicants for organ or vocal music register for a proficiency test by filling out an online form.
+For other instruments, the right to complete a performance examination can be inquired at email@example.com.

 After an approved proficiency test, the student is sent links to examination registration and the repertoire lists.
 The repertoire must be approved by the coordinating instrument, vocal music or conducting teacher or professor or the chair of the examination board.